PAST ISCF NEWS FOR

 Winner: Shaun McCoy at 1:38 of the second round by Triangle choke.

-8. Light Heavyweight
+8. ISCF MMA Light Heavyweight

 Matt Michaelis vs Justin Rutherford